Department of PathologyDana Farber Cancer Institute

 We strive to discover genomic events that cause human cancers and infectious causes for diseases of unknown origin.
 We then seek to apply these discoveries to improving diagnosis and treatment for these diseases.
 One particular focus is lung cancer pathogenesis and targeted therapy.

-By cancer sequencing, we identified activating mutations in the epidermal growth factor receptor tyrosine kinase gene, EGFR, in lung adenocarcinomas (Paez et al., 2004), and in glioblastomas (Lee et al., 2006), of FGFR2 in multiple cancers (Dutt et al., 2008), and of DDR2 in squamous cell lung carcinoma (Hammerman et al., 2011).
+By cancer sequencing, we detected activating mutations in kinase genes including the epidermal growth factor receptor tyrosine kinase gene, EGFR, in lung adenocarcinomas (Paez et al., 2004) and in glioblastomas (Lee et al., 2006), FGFR2 in multiple cancers (Dutt et al., 2008), ALK in neuroblastoma (George et al., 2008) and DDR2 in squamous cell lung carcinoma (Hammerman et al., 2011).

-Functional analysis of lung cancer genes: We work to understand transformation by the major oncogenes that cause lung cancer, focusing on EGFR, KRAS, and NKX2-1, and to apply this understanding to lung cancer therapy.
-For EGFR, we demonstrated that distinct mutations are differentially sensitive or resistant to distinct inhibitors (Greulich et al., 2005), establishing the concept of mutant-selective therapy.
-We are now studying a large number of novel oncogenic mutants identified in genome sequencing screens (Ding et al., 2008 and Imielinski et al., submitted) and are continuing to pursue targeted therapies in the EGFR and FGFR pathways.
+Functional analysis of lung cancer genes: We work to understand transformation by the major oncogenes that cause lung cancer, focusing on EGFR, the Ras pathway, and NKX2-1, and to apply this understanding to lung cancer therapy.
+We showed that distinct EGFR mutants are differentially sensitive to distinct inhibitors (Greulich et al., 2005) and have uncovered a role for EGFR dimerization in modulating susceptibility to inhibitors in lung and colorectal cancers (Cho et al., 2013; Cho et al., 2014), establishing the concept of mutant-selective therapy.
+We are now studying a large number of novel oncogenic mutants identified in genome sequencing screens (Imielinski et al., 2012) while actively pursuing targeted therapies in the EGFR pathway.

-Discovery of pathogenic microbes: We developed a genomic approach to discover microbial sequences in cryptic infectious diseases, by sequencing nucleic acids from diseased tissues and removing sequences that match the human genome computationally, leaving microbial sequences (Weber et al., 2002).
-We are applying these methods to cancers and to inflammatory and auto-immune diseases using next-generation sequencing.
-Recently, we identified an enrichment of Fusobacterium nucleatum in colorectal carcinoma (Kostic et al., 2011) and are studying the role of Fusobacterium in cancer pathogenesis.
+Discovery of pathogenic microbes: We developed a novel approach to discover microbial sequences in cryptic infectious diseases, by sequencing DNA from diseased tissues and removing sequences that match the human genome computationally, leaving microbial sequences (Weber et al., 2002; Kostic et al., 2011).
+We have applied these methods to uncover a pathogenic basis for the transplant-associated cord colitis syndrome (Bhatt et al, 2013).
+Furthermore, we have identified an enrichment of Fusobacterium nucleatum in colorectal carcinoma (Kostic et al., 2012) and have obtained evidence supporting a role for Fusobacterium in mediating intestinal carcinogenesis (Kostic et al., 2013).